H-DES: a Quantum-Classical Hybrid Differential Equation Solver

 \subsection{Evaluation of the derivatives}

-One of the most remarkable advantages of this algorithm is the simplicity with which any derivative of a function can be calculated, and this is due to two characteristics of this method.
-The first is that a derivative of any order can expressed as
+In the case where we chose Chebyshev polynomials as a basis, one of the most remarkable advantages of this algorithm is the simplicity with which any derivative of a function can be calculated, and this is due to two characteristics of this method.
+The first characteristic is that a derivative of any order can expressed as

 and calculated by means of the same circuit as an expectation value of the observable

 where $O_{\partial^q C}(x)$ has exactly the same structure as $O_{C}(x)$ but with all the diagonal elements replaced by the $q$-order derivative of the corresponding Chebyshev polynomial.
 The second favorable characteristic is actually related to the Chebyshev polynomials directly, since any derivative ${\partial^q\text{Cheb}(i, x)}/{\partial x^q}$ can be defined using the following expression: